 Over time, Andakha, who was granted a boon from Brahma, tried to abduct the gorgeous goddess Parvati without knowing that she was his mother.
 Later Shiva fought with Andakha and taught him a lesson, which made him realize that goddess Parvati was his real mother.
 Andakha realizing his mistakes, asked for forgiveness and forgiven by both Shiva and Parvati.

 10. Vahana (Vehicle) of Goddess Parvati

-Vahana of goddess Parvati is a lion named ‘Dawon’ which is also a half tiger.
-Dawon was offered by the gods to serve the goddess Parvati as her vahana (vehicle).
-In Hindu stories, Dawon is also known as Ghatokbahini Singha i.e. hybrid of lion and tiger.
-(Vehicles of Hindu Gods and Goddesses)(Last Updated On: April 7, 2021)
+Vahana of goddess Parvati is a lion named ‘Dawon,’ which is also a half tiger.
+The gods offered Dawon to serve the goddess Parvati as her vahana (vehicle).
+In Hindu stories, Dawon is also known as Ghatokbahini Singha, i.e., hybrid of lion and tiger.
+(Vehicles of Hindu Gods and Goddesses)(Last Updated On: August 5, 2021)